Context

 Existing grassland management encourages luxuriant grass growth.
 Grass clippings are not collected, meaning that they rot down and add nutrients to the soil.
 This results in taller, coarser grassland that requires more frequent cutting: an endless cycle.

-This management system reduces the diversity of plants and can actually encourage the growth of taller, less desirable vegetation including vigorous species such as Stinging Nettles.
+This management system reduces the diversity of plants and actually encourages the growth of taller, less desirable vegetation including vigorous species such as Nettles and Thistles.
+Most flowering plants require areas of bare soils for germination: the current mowing system rarely provides this.
+Our most attractive and beneficial wildflower species cannot compete with tall, vigorous grasses and soon disappear.

 Grasslands managed to promote biodiversity will include a greater number of flowering plant species.
 We would like our grasslands to contain beneficial and visually attractive flowering species such as Clovers, Dandelions, Knapweed, Buttercups, Primroses, Cowslips, Campions and Cuckooflower.
 A well-managed grassland will provide interest throughout the growing season as different species flower in sequence and provide opportunities for insects and other wildlife to thrive, as well as providing enjoyment for residents and visitors.

-The current system of grassland management guarantees that more cutting is needed, meaning greater resources are required: money, staff and fuel.
+The current system of grassland management guarantees that more cutting is needed, meaning greater resources are required - money, staff and fuel – and biodiversity continues to decline.
+As a population, we have forgotten that most of our grasslands were filled with wildflowers and wildlife only a few generations ago.

 Reducing soil fertility